JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiCodeBlocksSpecs.md

   - Type: `string`
   - Description: The prefix for HighlightJS classes.
     This option is only relevant if syntax highlighting is enabled and HighlightJS is the selected syntax highlighter.
+    If this value is null, whitespace or an empty string, no prefix is prepended to HighlightJS classes.
   - Default: "hljs-"
 - `LineNumberRanges`
   - Type: `IList<LineNumberRange>`
   - Description: The `LineNumberRange`s that specify the line number for each line of code.
-    If this list is null, no line numbers will be rendered.
+    If this value is null, no line numbers will be rendered.
   - Default: `null`
 - `HighlightLineRanges`
   - Type: `IList<LineRange>`
   - Description: The `LineRange`s that specify which lines of code to highlight.
-    If this List is null, no lines will be highlighted.
+    If this value is null, no lines will be highlighted.
     Line highlighting should not be confused with syntax highlighting.
 While syntax highlighting highlights tokens in code, line highlighting highlights entire lines.
   - Default: `null`
 - `LineEmbellishmentClassesPrefix`
   - Type: `string`
   - Description: The prefix for line number and line highlighting classes (line embellishment classes).
-    If the value is null, whitespace or an empty string, no prefix is added to line embellishment classes.
+    If this value is null, whitespace or an empty string, no prefix is added to line embellishment classes.
   - Default: `null`
 - `Attributes`
   - Type: `IDictionary<string, string>`
   - Description: The HTML attributes for the outermost element of the FlexiCodeBlock.
-    If this dictionary is null, no attributes will be assigned to the outermost element.
+    If this value is null, no attributes will be assigned to the outermost element.
   - Default: `null`

 ##### Usage